hphelion/documentation/cloudos/prepare.overview.md

 ### Administration Dashboard

-The HP Cloud OS Administration Dashboard enables self-service usage of the cloud.
+The HP Helion Cloud OS Administration Dashboard enables self-service usage of the cloud.
 Any authorized user can use the Administrative Dashboard to interact with the cloud and build the user's own virtual resources in the cloud.
-The HP Cloud OS
+The HP Helion Cloud OS
 Administration Dashboard is based on the OpenStack "Horizon" technology; it looks and acts similar to Horizon, but at HP we have added new capabilities, and new user interface workflow features to provide a more streamlined experience with clouds.

-The HP Cloud OS Administration Dashboard provides a simplified means of creating and managing HP Cloud OS resources, infrastructure topology designs, and infrastructure design documents.
+The HP Helion Cloud OS Administration Dashboard provides a simplified means of creating and managing HP Helion Cloud OS resources, infrastructure topology designs, and infrastructure design documents.

 The Administration Dashboard also provides the ability to provision a composite topology described by the topology designs and infrastructure design documents.
 Cloud OS launches infrastructure design documents to create virtual infrastructure in the cloud.
 The Administration Dashboard is associated with a single cloud.

 ### Install and Upgrade Mechanism

 As indicated in the conceptual diagram that started this technical overview, the Operational Dashboard sits on top of an install and upgrade component.
-It allows HP Cloud OS and its customers to perform tasks such as upgrading the software version of the cloud, patch components with fixes, and add/modify additional plugins that customers can choose based on their infrastructure needs, and how they want to differentiate their cloud.
+It allows HP Helion Cloud OS and its customers to perform tasks such as upgrading the software version of the cloud, patch components with fixes, and add/modify additional plugins that customers can choose based on their infrastructure needs, and how they want to differentiate their cloud.

 Essentially, the whole install / upgrade mechanism allows us to manage the entire architecture of the cloud.

 ## Summary

-The HP Cloud OS architecture ensures that any product based on it will get a fundamental set of capabilities that are guaranteed across the implemented products.
-For example in a hybrid delivery mechanism, being able to use another cloud's resources (as if they were your own) will be consistent across all products that use HP Cloud OS.
+The HP Helion Cloud OS architecture ensures that any product based on it will get a fundamental set of capabilities that are guaranteed across the implemented products.
+For example in a hybrid delivery mechanism, being able to use another cloud's resources (as if they were your own) will be consistent across all products that use HP Helion Cloud OS.

-HP Cloud OS provides the ability to produce a topology model for a multi-tier infrastructure.
+HP Helion Cloud OS provides the ability to produce a topology model for a multi-tier infrastructure.
 This model can then be mapped to a physical resource pool at deployment time by creating a deployment profile.
 Multiple deployment profiles can be associated with a single topology model enabling a "model-once deploy-anywhere" repeatable process, standardizing the deployment of workload infrastructure across a hybrid cloud.
 The deployment profiles allow addressing capability and configuration differences that could exist between the different physical resource pools